 Fortunately the service records of all of the men and women who served have survived in Library and Archives Canada.
 The archives have been scanning entire files for each person, so there is an incredible amount of information for genealogical research available for FREE!
-To research a soldier, nurse etc. be they an ancestor, relative recipient of some medals you are researching etc., search on this page.
+To research a soldier, nurse etc. be they an ancestor, relative, a recipient of some medals that you are researching etc., search on this page.

 Click on the person’s name in the list, in this case HEAKES, HAROLD HARTY You need to check the given names, birth date, regimental number and home towns to be sure that you have the right “Harold Harty HEAKES.”
-World War I medals usually have the regimental number, rank, initials, name and unit on the edge or occasionally on the back.
+World War I medals usually have the regimental number, rank, initials, name and unit on the edge or occasionally for bravery awards, on the back.
 You can search quickly if you know the regimental number and it should be unique or nearly so.
 His regimental number was 2341470.

 Then do not miss at the bottom centre where it says “Digitized service file – PDF format:” Click on the number to the right of the download icon.
-It may take a few minutes, but it will download PDF showing a scan of EVERY single document in that person’s military record!
-In his case the number is B4207-S004
+It may take a few minutes, but it will download a PDF showing a scan of EVERY single document in that person’s military record!
+In this case the number is B4207-S004